Overview

 Select areas north of Rebecca Street were reviewed to explore opportunities to improve drainage by means of operation and maintenance prior to the completion of the study and construction.
 The following short-term options were reviewed:

-Through this analysis, a section of ditches in the vicinity of Saville Crescent and Seaton Drive was identified to benefit from re-ditching and cleaning of culverts with heavy sedimentation.
-This work was completed during the week of September 11, 2023.
+Through this analysis, a section of ditches in the vicinity of Saville Cres. and Seaton Dr. was identified to benefit from re-ditching and cleaning of culverts with heavy sedimentation.
+This work was completed during the week of September 11, 2023

-Halton Region successfully completed smoke testing on the sanitary sewer system from October 16 to 19, 2023 in the Saville area.
-The smoke testing identified a number of potential private-side direct stormwater connections to the region’s sanitary sewer system and other private sewer lateral deficiencies which are contributing to the high infiltration and inflow within the Saville area.
+Halton Region successfully completed smoke testing on the sanitary sewer system from Oct 16 to 19, 2023 in the Saville area.
+The smoke testing identified a number of potential private-side direct stormwater connections to the region’s sanitary sewer system and other private sewer lateral deficiencies which are contributing to the high infiltration and inflow within the Saville area sanitary sewer system.

 As a next step, the region will be working with individual homeowners to identify and implement corrective measures to remove these direct connections and fix deficient private side infrastructure.